100-m/nx.digital/doc/security.md

 All our providers have administration tools.
 Access to theses services are restricted to NeoXam cloud admin.
 Except Auth0, where each customer is admin of his account.

-???
-Explain who access to this service and how ??? => NeoXam Cloud amdin?

 ## Secured Server Access
 Although Server is hosted in the cloud, our team follow attentive to the security updates.
 2 kinds of profile are setup on our servers: